deephaven/deephaven-core/demo/web/src/main/notebooks/07 Data Replay.md

 Deephaven table operations do not discriminate between dynamic or static data; we can apply the same table operations to this table as we would any table.

 ```
-from deephaven2.replay import TableReplayer
+from deephaven.replay import TableReplayer
-from deephaven2 import agg
+from deephaven import agg

 start_time = to_datetime("2000-01-01T00:00:00 NY")
 end_time = to_datetime("2000-01-01T00:01:40 NY")